-the portuguese prison photo project – an exhibition about photographical insights into Portuguese prisons
+the portuguese prison photo project: an exhibition about photographical insights into Portuguese prisons

-Days until the opening of the exhibition
+Days until the conference

 Luis Barbosa